YottaDB/YDBDoc/MessageRecovery/errors.rst

 SECSHRWRITABLE, ffff writable. gtmsecshr will not be started

-Run Time Error: This error indicates that ffff has 'write' permission.
+Run Time Error: This error indicates that ffff has the 'write' permission.

 Action: Ensure that GTMSECSHR executables and their parent directories have correct permissions.